canonical/snapcraft/docs/c-c-applications.rst

 Parts define what sources are needed to build your application.
 Parts can be
-anything: programs, libraries, or other needed assets, but for this example, we only need to use one part: the DOSBox source release tarball.
+anything: programs, libraries, or other needed assets, but for this example, we only need to use one part for the DOSBox source release tarball:

-The ``plugin`` keyword is used to select a language or technology-specific plugin that knows how to perform the build steps for the project.
-In this example, the :ref:`autotools plugin <the-autotools-plugin>` is used to automate the build, using the standard :command:`configure` and :command:`make` tools to build the part.

 .. code:: yaml